mrhaydendp/Fire-Tools/Fire-Tools/Gapps/README.md

-## Note
-Due to GitHub's 25MB upload limit and some apps being closed source I cannot upload the `.apk` files here.
-They are included in the releases.
-The apps included are as follows:
+# Terms
+Fire-Tools does not provide you with any license for Google’s APKs included in the releases.
+Packages are included to provide a convenient way to sideload APKs to your device.
+Included apps are as follows:
-- Google Play Store
+- Google Play Store 28.3.16.apkm
-- Google Play Services
+- Google Play Services 21.48.15.apkm
-- Google Account Manager
-- Google Services Framework
+- Google Services Framework 9-6957767.apk